6. Database Management with the JDBC API

 public static void main(String arg[]){

-Connection connect = null; // connection to the database
+Connection connect=null; // connection to base

-ResultSet RS = null; // result table from a query
+ResultSet RS=null; // query result table

 try{

-// database connection
+// base connection

 Class.forName("sun.jdbc.odbc.JdbcOdbcDriver");

-System.out.println("Connection to database " + DB + " established");
+System.out.println("Connexion avec la base " + DB + " établie");

-// Create a Statement object
+// creation of a Statement object

-// executing a SELECT query
+// execute a select query

-RS = S.executeQuery("select * from " + DB);
+RS=S.executeQuery("select * from " + DB);

-while(RS.next()){ // as long as there is a row to process
+while(RS.next()){ // as long as there's a line to operate

-// display it on the screen
+// it is displayed on screen

 }// next line